Bookmobile Service Modification

 Policy Purpose

-To ensure that physical and electronic records created or received by Hamilton Public Library (HPL), in the course of carrying out library business, are managed appropriately throughout the records’ life cycle to facilitate the accessibility, accuracy and security of information to meet operational and legislative requirements.
+To ensure that physical and electronic records created or received by Hamilton Public Library (HPL) while carrying out library business are managed appropriately throughout the records’ life cycle to facilitate operational and legislative requirements.

 Key Points Summary

-• This policy does not apply to the digital or physical materials acquired for public collections, or to historical and archival items acquired for the Local History and Archives collections.
+This policy does not apply to digital or physical materials acquired for public collections, or to historical and archival items acquired for the Local History and Archives collections

-• Records will be managed to ensure they are available, accessible, and maintained to meet legislative requirements, and to support operations.
+• Records will be managed to ensure they are available, accessible, and maintained to support operations and to meet legislative requirements.

 • Records (permanent, archival, official, and transitory) will be retained, preserved, protected, secured and disposed of appropriately.